StelaTsolova/SoftUni/Java-Programming-Fundamentals/Labs-And-Homeworks/07. AssociativeArrays,LambdaAndStreamAPI-Exercise/README.md

 Write a program, which keeps information about **students** and **their grades**.

 On the first line you will receive number **n**.
 After that you will receive **n pair of rows**.
-First you will receive the **student's name, after that you will receive his grade.
+First you will receive the **student's name**, after that you will receive his grade.
-****Check if student already exists, and if not - add him**.
+**Check if student already exists, and if not - add him**.
 Keep track of all grades for each student.

 When you finish reading data, keep students with **average grade higher or equal to 4.50**.
 Order filtered students by **average grade in descending order**.